 It works as a self-fulfilling prophecy.
 Loneliness makes us see our relationships in a negative light, so we believe people don’t care about us.
 This makes us hold back in our relating with them, which in turn makes us appear cold and aloof, thus pushing people further away from us.

 When we feel disconnected in marriage, we often stay together in order to avoid being alone, but the disconnectedness makes us feel helpless, so that we are unlikely to do anything about it.
 It’s a vicious circle that sends us into a downwards spiral and the result is we end up feeling lonelier than if we had left.

 Thankfully there are several things we can do.
 If you are affected by loneliness in marriage you can try the following:

 - Practice working on your own emotional health.
 This could take many forms including taking up a hobby, exercising, using affirmations, pampering yourself or setting yourself challenges to build your confidence.
 You might find it helpful to spend time in nature or write your feelings down in a journal.

 - Show an interest in your partner by engaging them in meaningful conversation about things that fascinate them.

 - Do things together.
 These could be very simple such as walking or going out or even watching TV, or you could discover a new activity together.
 As long as you are doing it together it doesn’t matter what it is.

 - Try to understand your partner by finding out how they feel about situations.
 Ask them questions and really listen to their answers.

-Talking to a counsellor together is also helpful in reconnecting as they will listen to both sides and help you see the positive in each other.
-They can help you to unravel the causes of the disconnect which may be a surprise to one or both of you.
+Talking to a counsellor together may also be helpful in reconnecting as they will listen to both sides and help you see the positive in each other.
+They can help you to unravel the causes of the disconnect, which may be a surprise to one or both of you.
 Unlike friends, the counsellor is unbiased and not emotionally involved in your relationship, as well as having training and experience, so you can trust their professional wisdom.